-Family income benefit (or ‘FIB’) is a type of life insurance, however, unlike traditional policies that pay out a lump sum, family income benefit provides beneficiaries instead with a regular, fixed, tax-free income in the event of the policyholder’s death or diagnosis of a terminal illness.
+Family income benefit (or ‘FIB’) is a type of life insurance, however, unlike traditional policies that pay out a lump sum, family income benefit provides beneficiaries instead with a regular, fixed, tax-free income.

 Regular income payments run from the date of death, until the end of the policy term, as chosen at the outset by the policyholder.
-No pay out is provided if a claim has not been made by the time the policy expires.
+No benefit is provided if a claim has not been made before the policy expires.

-Family income benefit plans can often be well suited to parents with young children, who want an affordable way to ensure that their dependents are adequately provisioned for.
+Family income benefit plans can be well suited to parents with young children, who want an affordable way to ensure that their dependents are adequately provisioned for.
 A regular income can also help with family budgeting.

-This type of life cover is generally very cost effective because the risk to the insurer reduces each year and they’re not guaranteed to pay out, (unlike a whole of life policy).
+This type of life cover is generally very cost effective because the risk to the insurer reduces each year and they are not guaranteed to pay out, (unlike a whole of life policy).

-Another advantage of family income benefit is it doesn’t require beneficiaries to budget, manage, invest a large lump sum.
-This can involve complicated investment decisions, that incur fees or taxes, at a time when you’re grieving.
+Another advantage of family income benefit is it does not require beneficiaries to budget, manage, invest a large sum.
+This can involve complicated investment decisions, that incur fees/taxes, at a time when you are grieving.

 How does a family income benefit plan work?

-Before you buy family income benefit, you need to establish how much income you require for your dependents each year.
+Before you buy family income benefit, you need to establish how much income your dependents require each year.
 Ideally, this would cover all living costs, not just now but in the future.